-- 1. Sets policies and procedures for: - Graduate programs, MFA and PhD, in the Department of Dance - Cognate programs on MFA and PhD levels - 2.
-Evaluates and determines curricula: - Course offerings in Department and related programs - MFA and PhD requirements within the Department - 3.
-Provides guidance on: - Final MFA Project documentation and dissertations - Individual projects on graduate level - Evaluations of MFA Comprehensive Examination components, PhD Qualifying Examination, and MFA Project proposals - 4.
-Other responsibilities: - Administers, sets dates, policies and content for the Advising Calendar and MFA Comprehensive and PhD Qualifying Examinations - Acts on petitions - Acts as a grievance board for graduate students in Dance - Revises the Dance Graduate Program Handbook - Updates program requirements in GradCentral - 5.
-Organizes and conducts Graduate Auditions and Interviews for the MFA and PhD programs: - Oversees and plans auditions and interviews - Evaluates Graduate Teaching Associate (GTA) applicants by audition and/or interview - Makes final selection of graduate students - Recommends GTAs to the Department Chair and Fellows to the Graduate School
+- 1. Sets policies and procedures for graduate programs, MFA and PhD, in the Department of Dance - 2.
+Evaluates and determines curricula for the MFA and PhD requirements within the Department, including acting on degree progress and curriculum petitions - 3.
+Provides guidance on MFA Comprehensive Examination components, PhD Qualifying and Candidacy Examinations, MFA Project proposals and documentation, and PhD dissertations - 4.
+Recruits, organizes and conducts Graduate Auditions and Interviews for the MFA and PhD programs, including evaluating Graduate Teaching Associate (GTA) applicants by audition and/or interview - 5.
+Other responsibilities: - Administers, sets dates, policies and content for the Advising Calendar and MFA Comprehensive and PhD Qualifying Examinations - Acts as a grievance board for graduate students in Dance - Revises the Dance Graduate Program Handbook - Updates program requirements in GradCentral - Recommends GTAs to the Department Chair and Fellows to the Graduate School - Recommends Department GTA Workshop content